White Flowers – When you see or think about white flowers, what do you normally have in mind? Do they remind you of weddings or purity?

 Cherry Blossom is not only grown in Japan, but also other countries like China, Korea, West Siberia, Iran, Pakistan, India, Canada, and even The United States.
 It is called ‘cherry blossom’ not because it literally grows cherries.
 The flowers look like cherries from a distance.

 How to first identify this type of flower?
-They can come in either yellow, orange, red, pink, and… yes, also white.
+They can come in either yellow, orange, red, pink flowers, and… yes, also white.
 Their leaves are dark green, though, despite the bright-colored top.

 Unlike most flowers, Begonia does not need too much sunlight.
 Begonia also does not need too much water and should stay away from the windy areas.
 The best place to grow them is in moist, well-drained soil and cool weather.